 Mount Stuart is a 27.1 mile moderately trafficked out and back trail located near Cle Elum, Washington that features a great forest setting and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until April.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until April.

 This is a tough hike but awesome.
 We never made it to the actual summit due to some snow and water being in the way.
 But just the view from false summit is worth the climb.
 Be sure to do your homework before hiking this, there are a couple different routes but if you don't know where you are going you can get stuck in a bad spot easily.
 Only do this if you are physically conditioned and experienced.